SPY vs SPX: Key Differences & Which Is Better to Trade

 SPX (1256 contract)~23%$2,300$7,700

-As you can see, SPX can save over $1,000 in taxes on the same trade outcome.
+As you can see, choosing SPX over SPY can save you more than $1,000 in taxes on the exact same trade outcome.

 Do Smart Traders Use Both SPX and SPY?

-Yes.
-Many active traders use SPY for short-term trades and SPX for income strategies like iron condors.
-With automation, both can be used based on account size and strategy.
+Absolutely.
+Many active traders prefer SPY for quick trades and use SPX for income strategies like iron condors.
+With automation, you don’t have to choose — both instruments can be deployed based on your account size and strategy.

 SPX vs SPY for Credit Spreads